-Since hearing notice was mailed out, the Department has received inquiries from property owners with general questions regarding Article 11 Conservation District designation, Transferable Development Rights (TDR), and the requirements and review process for building alterations and Permits to Alter.
+Since the hearing notices were mailed the Department has received inquiries from property owners with general questions regarding Article 11 Conservation District designation, Transferable Development Rights (TDR), and the requirements and review process for building alterations and Permits to Alter.
 The Department received one letter from the owner of 956-960 Mission Street with general questions about designation and suggesting the exclusion of properties on the west side of Mission Street.
 The owner also expressed concerns over any financial impacts of designation.
+The Department received one letter from the owners of 444 Jessie Street requesting the property be excluded from the conservation district over concerns about the impact of designation on future building alterations.